entropicalabs/el-loom/docs/source/docu_files/eka_qec/block.rst

 While it is not necessary to create a :class:`~loom.eka.block.Block` object, it is useful to know what the lattice is like for indexing purpose.

 Once the lattice is defined, we can create the code stabilizers.
-To create a bit-flip repetition code, we need two :math:`ZZ` logical operators.
+To create a bit-flip repetition code, we need two :math:`ZZ` checks.

 .. code-block:: python